benpolinsky/bp_custom_fields/README.md

 Much credit goes to ACF and its creator @elliotcondon for the inspiration.
 Wordpress and Rails are different beasts, and so while ACF relies on serialization of attributes in wordpress' main table (posts?), we're able to mvc this a bit more.
 Nonetheless, his project has completely 100% guided my approach, especially the UX.

+Existing Solutions That Don't Quite Cut It:

+- Anything using serialize to store custom fields as json/yml(please, no) on a record.
+  - 1. Query speed and versatility.
+  - 2. Inability to declare a field on specific records or all records.
+  - 3. Inability to declare a field on an abstract record, snippet, or page
+  - 4. Inability to nest fields without getting crazy.

 Thanks to the fabulous Cocoon gem from @nathanvda which bp_custom_fields heavily relies upon.

 ###